Which singular tangent bundles are isomorphic?: The Euler class and a Poincaré-Hopf index theorem for b -tangent bundles

 If we try to compute the index of the vector field $\rho(X_0)$ at $p_0$ we get, however, $\operatorname{ind}(\rho(X_0), p_0) = 0$.
 Therefore, the conclusions of \Cref{thm:b-Poincare-Hopf} break down if we do not restrict ourselves to $b$-vector fields with zeros outside $Z$.

-This fact also explains why did not consider this possibility in \Cref{thm:b-Poincare-Hopf}: a Poncaré-Hopf theorem does truly hold in full generality for $\bi{\mathrm{T}}M$, but it does not provide meaningful insight on the dynamics of the field $X$. \end{remark}
+This fact also explains why we did not consider this possibility in \Cref{thm:b-Poincare-Hopf}: a Poincaré–Hopf theorem does indeed hold in full generality for $\bi{\mathrm{T}}M$, but it does not provide meaningful insight into the dynamics of the field $X$. \end{remark}

 \begin{example} Let us consider the $b$-sphere $(\mathbb{S}^2, \mathbb{S}^1)$, where we make the identifications